-I went to the doctor’s the other day, and he asked me what I did for a living.
+Someone asked me what I did for a living the other day.
 I paused for a second.
 I always pause when people ask me this, because I never really know how to answer.
 “Journalist”, I could say, which I suppose covers it.
 “Anchor” or “News presenter” might be more accurate, or even “news host”.
 In the end I went with “investigative reporter”, because that seems most apt, but still no one really knows what that means.
 They usually raise their eyebrows and nod, and follow up with, “Oh, wow, is that for a paper, or…?”
 And then trail off, not really sure where to go from there.

 That’s fine, I don’t really know where to go from there either.
 Because to be honest, I don’t see myself as a journalist.
 Not really, anyway.
 I’m a writer, stuck in a journalists body.
 And whenever I’m asked what I do, it’s kind of hard not to just blurt out “I’m a writer.”
 But you have to follow that up with what you’re writing or working on, and that’s the problem.
 I haven’t been writing for myself since I started doing journalism.